 - Master in Hapkido

-- Expert in Muay Thai kickboxing, self-defense
+- Expert in Muay Thai kickboxing, self-defense and weapons

 - Produced TKO Video Training System

 - Began study of martial arts at the age of five.

 - Ultimate goal is to earn the distinguished title of Grand Master, 10th degree black belt that one can only earn at the earliest age of 61.

 - Cover of Tae Kwon Do Magazine

 - Ocean Drive Magazine

 - Stunt Performer in Rush Hour 2 and 3 with Jackie Chan and Chris Tucker and Shoot Fighter II.